Easter bread

-In many European countries, there are various traditions surrounding the use of bread during the Easter holidays.
-Traditionally the practice of eating Easter bread or sweetened "communion" bread traces its origin back to Byzantium and the Orthodox Christian church.
-The recipe for sweetened or "honey-leavened" bread may date back as far as the Homeric Greek period based on anecdotal evidence from classical texts that mention this type of special food.
-It is also widely known that sweetened bread desserts similar to panettone were a Roman favorite.
+In many European countries, particularly in Central and Eastern Europe, there are various traditions surrounding the use of bread during the Easter holidays.
+Traditionally the practice of eating Easter bread or sweetened "communion" bread traces its origin back to Byzantium, Eastern Catholicism and the Orthodox Christian church.
+The recipe for sweetened or "honey-leavened" bread may date back as far as the Homeric Greek period based on anecdotal evidence from classical texts.